Eastern Afghanistan earthquake kills at least 255 people | Science-Environment

 Bakhtar posted footage of a resident receiving IV fluids from a plastic chair outside the rubble of his home and others sprawled on gurneys.

 "A severe earthquake shook four districts of Paktika province, killing and injuring hundreds of our countrymen and destroying dozens of houses," Bilal Karimi, a deputy spokesman for the Taliban government, separately wrote on Twitter.
 "We urge all aid agencies to send teams to the area immediately to prevent further catastrophe."
-In neighbouring Khost province, authorities believed there are also dozens injured and dead in the earthquake as well, Rayan said.
+In just one district of the neighbouring Khost province, the earthquake killed at least 25 people and injured over 95 others, local officials said while warning the death toll would rise without urgent government help.

+From Kabul, Prime Minister Mohammad Hassan Akhund convened an emergency meeting at the Presidential Palace to coordinate the relief effort for victims in Paktika and Khost.

+The UN resident coordinator in Afghanistan, Ramiz Alakbarov, expressed condolences to the victims and said that the world body's agencies were responding to the earthquake's devastation.

-Neighbouring Pakistan's Meteorological Department put the earthquake at a magnitude of 6.1.
+Neighbouring Pakistan's Meteorological Department put the earthquake at a magnitude 6.1.
 Tremors were felt in the Pakistani capital, Islamabad, and elsewhere in the eastern Punjab province.
+Some remote areas of Pakistan saw reports of damage to homes near the Afghan border, but it wasn't immediately clear if that was due to rain or the earthquake, said Taimoor Khan, a disaster management spokesperson in the area.

+Pakistan's Prime Minister Shahbaz Sharif in a statement offered his condolences over the earthquake, saying his nation will provide help to the Afghan people.

 The European seismological agency, EMSC, said the earthquake's tremors were felt over 500 km (310 miles) by 119 million people across Afghanistan, Pakistan and India.